ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 merges Project 1, then resumes work on Project 2.

- ere are ways to minimize these context switches, but they too involve tradeoffs.
+ There are ways to minimize these context switches, but they too involve tradeoffs.
 A common alternative is to do all code reviews as a synchronous pair programming exercise; however, that strategy trades context switches for synchronous meeting time, which is still a drag on productivity.
 No matter how you slice it, human code review is expensive.

 My suggested alternative is to classify types of work by their level of risk, and the expected benefit from code reviews.
 A sample classification system: